department-of-veterans-affairs/vagov-content/pages/disability/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-If you've received one of these discharge statuses, you may not be eligible for VA benefits.
+If you've received one of these discharge statuses, you may not be eligible for VA disability benefits.

 **There are 2 ways you can try to qualify:**